E

 Implementing Department / Institution:

-Overseas seminars and training at each faculty / graduate school.
-'Medical Research Internship (MRI)', School of Medicine; 'Dental Exchange International Program (ODAPUS)', School of Dentistry.
+Overseas seminars and training at each school / graduate school.
+'Medical Research Internship (MRI)', Medical School; 'Dental Exchange International Program (ODAPUS)', Dental School.

 Asia: \30,000